ljmartin/mmpbsa_from_openmm/README.md

 # mmpbsa_from_openmm
-example demonstrating a free energy estimation starting from OpenFoceField-parameterized ligands and OpenMM-derived trajectory.
+example demonstrating a free energy estimate starting from OpenFoceField-parameterized ligands and using an OpenMM-derived trajectory.

 # file prep:
 see files in `openmm_simulation` dir.

-- [x] process PDB (1XEP - catechol bound to T4 lysozyme) file with openmm-setup
+- [x] process the PDB file with openmm-setup (1XEP - catechol bound to T4 lysozyme)
 - [x] in `align_ligand.ipynb`, generate an RDKit `mol` object that is aligned with the crystal structure ligand
-- [x] in `parameterize_ligand.ipynb`, use OpenForceField to parameterize this `mol` object - also save a drug prmtop for later analysis.
+- [x] in `parameterize_ligand.ipynb`, use OpenForceField to parameterize this `mol` object
-- [x] in `combine_systems.ipynb`, add the parameterized ligand to the system and save.
+- [x] in `combine_systems.ipynb`, add the parameterized ligand to the system and save a copy as `*.parm7`
-- [x] in 'save_protein_and_complex_prmtop`, individually save prmtop files for the complex, and for the receptor alone (for MMPBSA analysis).

 You now have a `.parm7` file called `complex_plus_water.parm7`.
 There will also be `complex_system.xml`,